bahyhelmihp/music-vae/README.md

 A repository containing my experiment on implementing the [Music VAE](https://magenta.tensorflow.org/music-vae) model to extract the 4-bars drum samples from the [MIDI dataset](https://magenta.tensorflow.org/datasets/groove).

 ## Overview
+The [MusicVAE paper](https://arxiv.org/pdf/1803.05428.pdf) introduces a novel approach to address the limitations of existing recurrent Variational Autoencoder (VAE) models in modeling sequential data with long-term structure.
+The proposed solution is a hierarchical decoder, which generates embeddings for sub-sequences of the input and uses them to independently generate each subsequence.
+This structure encourages the model to effectively utilize its latent code and avoid the "posterior collapse" problem commonly observed in recurrent VAEs.
+By focusing on modeling sequences of musical notes, MusicVAE demonstrates significant improvements in sampling, interpolation, and reconstruction compared to a traditional "flat" baseline model.
+This repository will do a simple reproduce of the paper MusicVAE, which allows the exploration and experimentation of this approach to generate meaningful novel audio data.

 - **VAE Model**: [Music VAE](https://github.com/magenta/magenta/tree/main/magenta/models/music_vae)
 - **Input**: [MIDI dataset](https://magenta.tensorflow.org/datasets/groove) (Filtered to 4-bar only).
 - **Process**: Train Music VAE.